 You can also use the text formatting and styling options above the box to make your message suit your needs even more.
 The main idea of this message is to let people know what they have to do in order to get access to the course.

 Tip: The users will be able to register using the "Register a new account here" option from below the login form.
 However, if you wish, you can set up a different Registration page and link it in this message, so people will use that page to register/subscribe.

-When you have finished setting up every part of this option, you can simply click on the “Save” button from the bottom left side of the “Access Restrictions” tab.
+When you have finished setting up every part of this option, you can simply click on the “Save” button from the bottom lower part of the dashboard:

 This way you will save the access restrictions for the course.